nvaccess/nvda/projectDocs/dev/developerGuide/developerGuide.md

    toggleBold = kb:control+g, kb:control+shift+b
    ```

-   If a line already exists for the script name you want to modify the shortcut, add the new shortcut on the same line, separating each shortcut from another with a comma (,)
+   If a line already exists for the script name, but you want to modify the shortcut: add the new shortcut on the same line, separating each shortcut from others with a comma ("`,`")

 4. If you want to unmap the original shortcut, just map it to `None`, e.g.: